lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.
 Discard padding, if present.

 * Make ID_CRED_I and EAD_3 (if present) available to application for authentication- and EAD processing.
-Additional protocol data, such as G_Y, may be needed for EAD processing, see {{EAD-appendix}}.
+Additional protocol data, such as G_Y, may be needed for EAD processing, see {{AD}}.

 * Obtain the authentication credential (CRED_I) and the authentication key of I from the application (or by other means).